Protecting your mobile device

 Why do I need to be concerned about security on my smartphone or tablet?

-Smartphones and tablets are essentially mobile computers they allow you to access the internet and email, download applications and games and store photos, videos and your personal information on them.
+Smartphones and tablets are essentially mobile computers they allow you to access the internet and email, download applications and games, and store photos, videos, and personal information on them.
 Therefore it is important to realise that you need to protect and secure your phone just as you would your home computer or laptop.